zcaceres/MPC/Student-Handbook/StudentHandbook.md

 #Student Handbook
 Hi!
 Welcome to the handbook of the MPC Creative Learning Community at Universidad Francisco Marroquín.
 This will help you get started.

+> “Self-education is, I firmly believe, the only kind of education there is.” ― Isaac Asimov

 ##Table of Contents
 History of the MPC